-(e) Financial risk management (continued)

-(iii) Currency risk
+- (e) Financial risk management (continued) - (iii) Currency risk

-Certain of the Company's sales transactions are denominated in foreign currencies, principally, the USD and Japanese Yen ("JPY"), and accordingly the Company is exposed to currency risk associated with changes in foreign exchange rates.
+Certain of the Company's sales transactions are denominated in foreign currencies, principally, the United States Dollar ("USD") and Japanese Yen ("JPY"), and accordingly the Company is exposed to currency risk associated with changes in foreign exchange rates.
 To assist in managing this exchange risk, the Company sells forward contracts with a maximum term for each transaction of up to one year.
 The Company does not consider the credit risk associated with the counterparty risk to be significant.

-During 2018, the Company entered into forward contracts to sell USD and JPY in order to mitigate a portion of the foreign currency risk.
-At December 31, 2018, the Company had outstanding obligations to sell an aggregate USD\$62.3 million at an average exchange rate of CAD\$1.33 per USD with maturities through March 28, 2019, and to sell JPY 155.0 million at a rate of JPY 80.40 per CAD with maturities through January 9, 2019.
+During 2019, the Company entered into forward contracts to sell USD and JPY in order to mitigate a portion of the foreign currency risk.
+At December 31, 2019, the Company had outstanding obligations to sell an aggregate USD\$12.0 million at an average exchange rate of CAD\$1.3160 per USD with maturities through January 30, 2020 (2018: USD \$62.3 million at an average exchange rate of CAD1.3300 per USD; JPY 155.0 million at a rate of JPY 80.40 per CAD).

-All foreign currency gains and losses on forward contracts to December 31, 2018 have been recognized in sales in the consolidated statement of comprehensive income and the fair value of these instruments at December 31, 2018 was a net liability of \$2.2 million which is included in accounts payable and other liabilities on the consolidated statement of financial position (December 31, 2017: net asset of \$0.7 million).
-A net loss of \$5.1 million (2017: net gain of \$0.7 million) was recognized in sales in the consolidated statement of comprehensive income on the change in fair values of the foreign exchange contracts.
+All foreign currency gains and losses on forward contracts to December 31, 2019 have been recognized in sales in the consolidated statement of comprehensive income and the fair value of these instruments at December 31, 2019 was a net asset of \$0.2 million which is included in trade and other receivables on the consolidated statement of financial position (December 31, 2018: net liability of \$2.2 million).
+A net gain of \$0.7 million (2018: net loss of \$5.1 million) was recognized in sales in the consolidated statement of comprehensive income on the change in fair values of the foreign exchange contracts.

-An increase (decrease) of 1% in the value of the CAD as compared to the JPY would result in an immaterial gain (loss) in relation to the JPY Yen/CAD foreign exchange contracts held at December 31, 2018.
-An increase (decrease) of 1% in the value of the CAD as compared to the USD would result in a gain (loss) of approximately \$0.7 million in relation to the USD foreign exchange contracts held at December 31, 2018.
+An increase (decrease) of 1% in the value of the CAD as compared to the USD would result in a gain (loss) of approximately \$0.2 million in relation to the USD foreign exchange contracts held at December 31, 2019.

-Certain receivable balances at December 31, 2018 are denominated in foreign currencies, principally, the USD.
+Certain receivable balances at December 31, 2019 are denominated in foreign currencies, principally, the USD.
 Accordingly, fluctuations in foreign exchange rates may affect the carrying value of the underlying accounts receivable.
-As of December 31, 2018, the Company's accounts receivable denominated in USD totaled USD\$38.0 million.
-An increase (decrease) in the value of the Canadian dollar by USD\$0.01 would result in a decrease (increase) in USD denominated accounts receivable at year end of approximately \$0.4 million.
-In addition, as at December 31, 2018, the Company had a total of USD\$1.9 million in USD denominated cash and cash equivalents.
+As of December 31, 2019, the Company's accounts receivable denominated in USD totaled USD\$9.7 million.
+An increase (decrease) in the value of the Canadian dollar by USD\$0.01 would result in an immaterial change to USD denominated accounts receivable.
+In addition, as at December 31, 2019, the Company had a total of USD\$1.5 million in USD denominated cash and cash equivalents.
 An increase (decrease) in the value of the Canadian dollar by USD\$0.01 would result in an immaterial change to USD denominated cash and cash equivalents at year end.